minxuancao/GithubEntitlement/README.md

 ## Logging.

-Script running logs are stored preprocess.log.
+Script running logs are stored `preprocess.log`.
 It stores how long each repo took to process.

 ## Guide to running all of these